 Your College Student’s First Thanksgiving Home May Be Your Best Ever

-And once she left, I quickly became one of “those moms” who would listen with envy as friends who had kids at schools much closer to home would talk about surprise visits back for the weekend or how’d they’d just hop in the car to drive an hour to meet their child for lunch or dinner on a whim.
+My firstborn wanted to go far away for college.
+She didn’t come home often during her four years on the opposite side of the country.
+Once she left, I quickly became one of “those moms” who listened with envy as friends with teens much closer to home talked about surprise visits for the weekend or how’d they’d hop in the car on a whim to drive an hour to meet their child for a meal.

-When my daughter arrived back home for Thanksgiving her freshman year, it was her first trip back and the first time seeing her younger brother after four full months away — the longest time period they had ever been apart in their lives.
+When my daughter arrived home for Thanksgiving her freshman year, it was her first trip back and the first time seeing her younger brother after four months away — the longest time they had ever been apart.

-The scene that unfolded when she walked in the door from the airport is one of those that is forever seared into a mother’s visual memory.
-And it is one that will probably bring a tear to my eyes for the rest of my life.
+The scene that unfolded when she walked in the door from is forever seared into my visual memory.
+And it is one that will probably bring a tear for the rest of my life.

 My two children embraced and hugged each other for what seemed like an eternity.
 My son’s smile was the biggest and most genuine I had ever seen.
-My normally stoic daughter cried a few tears of joy as she hugged her younger yet taller brother, and to me, it was the most heartwarming and validating expression of sibling love I’d ever witnessed between my children.
+My normally stoic daughter shed a few tears of joy as she hugged her younger, yet taller, brother and to me, it was the most heartwarming and validating expression of sibling love I’d ever witnessed between my children.
 That poignant greeting was just the tip of the iceberg when it came to the gratitude I repeatedly felt over that long, holiday weekend together.

 And no matter if your child has gone far away to school and hasn’t returned once before Thanksgiving, or if they were able to come home several times during the fall of their freshman year of college, they’ll return home for that extended visit a changed person.